Roining/NodeFilter/README.md

  Result:
  Descendants of node X which contain numbers from 7 to 9

 \>>:*id of node X*  - shows transclusive descendants(copied descendants) of node X and of it's copied nodes.
-The filter matches if any node in the knowledge base is the same node  or  is a copied node of  either Node X or it's descendants, or a copy of Node X or  it's descendants.
+The filter matches if any node in the knowledge base is the same node  or  is a copied node of  either Node X or it's descendants.
 Example:
 \>>:*id of node X*&&>>:*id of node Y*&&NOT&&>>:*id of node Z*&&query
 Result: